lnzhao1/jt809-netty/README.md

-jt809协议 netty java
+jt809协议 netty java.
-a protocol transfer GPS information from one platform to another platform base on Java.
+a protocol transfer vehicle GPS information from one platform to another platform base on JT809 code in Java.